Omkar1-art/HunarHub/README.md

 Millions of micro-entrepreneurs possess valuable skills but lack digital presence and customer reach.
 Most rely on traditional word-of-mouth marketing and local foot traffic, limiting their growth and earning potential.

-HunarHub addresses this challenge by providing a digital marketplace where customers can discover local talent, purchase handmade products, and request services directly.
+HunarHub solves this by creating a digital marketplace where customers can discover local talent, buy handmade products, and book services directly.

 ---